 A much easier way to create a local WordPress site – and to stage your live site – is to use a virtual sandbox environment.
 These platforms, including Local by Flywheel, enable you to easily create local WordPress installations:

 Local by Flywheel is completely free to use.
 All you have to do is sign up, download the app, and start creating sites.
-However, you’ll want to make sure to configure your settings so that your sites aren’t visible to search engines.
+However, you’ll want to make sure to configure your settings so that your sites aren’t visible to search engines and their SEO crawlers.

 Also, keep in mind that while your sites will be hosted locally, you’re still technically relying on a third-party resource.
 In the event that Flywheel stops supporting the platform, you would have to find another solution (although there’s no indication that this might happen any time soon).